A human rights group said Vietnam has the highest number of political prisoners in Southeast Asia.

-“It’s shameful that a country like Vietnam, a member of the U.N.
-Human Rights Council, at the moment holds the highest number of political prisoners in Southeast Asia,” she said.
+"It's shameful that a country like Vietnam, a member of the U.N.
+Human Rights Council, at the moment holds the highest number of political prisoners in Southeast Asia," said Giorgetta.

-Vietnam says there are no political prisoners or prisoners of conscience in the country, only those who violate the law.
+Vietnam said there are no political prisoners or prisoners of conscience in the country, only those who violate the law.

 Meanwhile, prominent environmental activist Dinh Dang Dinh says international community and rights groups should go to Vietnam to witness the real human rights picture in the country, where he says detainees are subject to ill-treatment and lack of essential medical care.

-Dinh is suffering from final stages of stomach cancer while serving a six-year sentence for “anti-state propaganda.”
-He is on a one-year medical parole after international pressure poured in urging Vietnam to release him on humanitarian grounds.
+Dinh is suffering from the final stages of stomach cancer while serving a six-year sentence for "anti-state propaganda."
+He is on a one-year medical parole following international pressure urging Vietnam to release him on humanitarian grounds.

 International Federation for Human Rights (FIDH) is a non-governmental federation for human rights organizations.
 Founded in 1922, FIDH is the oldest international human rights organization worldwide and today brings together 178 member organizations in over 100 countries.

-Earlier this week, Vietnamese blogger Truong Duy Nhat was given a two-year prison sentence, sparking outrage among human rights groups and condemnation from western nations.
+Earlier this week, Vietnamese blogger Truong Duy Nhat was given a two-year prison sentence, sparking outrage among human rights groups and international condemnation.

 Nhat, who has been held since May 2013, was sentenced on a charge of "abusing democratic freedoms to infringe on the interests of the state and on the legitimate rights and interests or organizations and citizens" under article 258 of the penal code after posting articles on his personal blog criticizing the government and raising concern over China's territorial claims in the South China Sea.